Cubic Telecom Selects Metaswitch to Advance Network Solutions for Connected Car Business

 Metaswitch cloud-native VoLTE solution lays solid foundation for global connectivity management provider’s automotive customers

-Cubic Telecom offers mobility solutions that power connectivity for leading Internet of Things (IoT), automotive and mobile device companies across the globe.
+Cubic Telecom offers mobility solutions that power connectivity for leading Internet of things (IoT), automotive and mobile device companies across the globe.
 An expert in Connected Intelligence, Cubic Telecom enables global scalability with local connectivity anytime, anywhere.
-Cubic has partnered with more than 75 tier-1 mobile network operators worldwide, powering connectivity in 180 countries.
-More than 2.5 million drivers are using its intelligent connected car solutions on the road today across Europe and Asia.
+Cubic has partnered with over 75 tier-1 mobile network operators worldwide, powering connectivity in 180 countries.
+More than 2.5 million drivers are currently using its intelligent connected car solutions on the road today across Europe and Asia.

 “Metaswitch’s cloud-native technologies make it possible for us to advance our voice services and maintain our position as the world’s leading developer for connected cars, as 3G is phased out globally,” said James Dennis, CTO of Cubic Telecom.
 “Metaswitch’s innovative VoLTE solution, flexibility and understanding of our specific requirements made it a simple choice.”